bcgov/connect-nuxt/README.md

 ### Adding a Change
 When you have made a code change in a PR that should be included in the next release, you **must** add a changeset.

+A detailed step-by-step guide can be found at [A Guide to the Changesets Workflow](./docs/changesets/workflow.md)

 1. Run the changeset command (must be done from the repo root):
 ```bash
 pnpm changeset